TresAmigosSD/SMV/docs/design/DataSetMgr/DataSetMgr.md

 Note that when we call `x` and `z`'s respective `requiresDS()`, each will still instantiate a distinct new `SmvExtModule` of `y`.
 This is the problematic for the same reasons as before.

-Solution: Separate the declarative functionality of `SmvExtModule` needed by the user and the external module interface functionality needed internally. `SmvExtModule` will continue to be a declarative sugar for the user, but will no longer resolve the `ISmvModulePy4J`.
-Instead, a new class `SmvExtModulePython` will take over this responsibility. `SmvExtModulePython` will be created only  `DataSetRepoPython`.
+Solution: Separate the declarative functionality of `SmvExtModule` needed by the user and the external module interface functionality needed internally. `SmvExtModule` will continue to be a declarative sugar for the user, but will no longer wrap `ISmvModulePy4J`.
+Instead, a new class `SmvExtModulePython` will take over this responsibility. `SmvExtModulePython` will be created only by `DataSetRepoPython`.
 Thus, although 2 `SmvExtModule`s of `y` are created when while loading `x`, neither of them forces a load of the Python module.
-In fact, `DataSetMgr` will load a `SmvExtModulePython` of `y` just once (using the same mechanism that prevents duplication of Scala modules) and this will be inserted in `x`'s `requireDSRes`.
-When `DataSetMgr` returns `x` to the app, its `requireDSRes` will include not an `SmvExtModule` but an `SmvExtModulePython`.
+In fact, `DataSetMgr` will load a `SmvExtModulePython` of `y` just once (using the same mechanism that prevents duplication of Scala modules) and this will be inserted in `x`'s `resolvedRequireDS`.
+When `DataSetMgr` returns `x` to the app, its `resolvedRequireDS` will include not an `SmvExtModule` but an `SmvExtModulePython`.

 # Module Resolution